obsidianmd/obsidian-help/en/How to/Working with multiple vaults.md

 ![[Vault picker.png]]

 You have the option to either open an existing folder of markdown files, create a new vault (which essentially just creates a new folder that you will put markdown files into), or opening a special vault containing these help files.
-The Help Vault is stored in a special Obsidian directory (see [[How Obsidian stores data]]), but aside from that, it's a directory of files just like any other.
+The Help Vault is stored in a special Obsidian folder (see [[How Obsidian stores data]]), but aside from that, it's a folder of files just like any other.

 [[Internal links]] are not shared across Vaults.
 If you have one Vault inside another Vault, this can get confusing, so we recommend not doing that.